fmxsh/tot-ontology/README.md

 - It is _fundamental_ in the sense it is the structure of any thing.
 - it is a _framework_ in the sense it defines the outermost boundaries of any defined thing, within which the specific variatoins and patterns of the specific thing are defined.

-Thus, a _thing of things_ organizes the perception of any thing for exhaustive perceptual clarity (thus, including itself).
+Thus, a _structure of things_ organizes the perception of any thing for exhaustive perceptual clarity (thus, including itself).

 It can only be reflected in a thing,

-The _thing of things_ is not a trancendental entity, that, if somehow all other things were to vanish, it would remain as "pure substance", "prior to any thing", "from which all things are made".
-A _thing of things_, contrary to that, is, wherever there is a thing.
-All things can be analyzed by _thing of things_.
+The _structure of things_ is not a trancendental entity, that, if somehow all other things were to vanish, it would remain as "pure substance", "prior to any thing", "from which all things are made".
+A _structure of things_, contrary to that, is, wherever there is a thing.
+All things can be analyzed by _structure of things_.

-A _thing of things_ is not in addition to a _thing_.
+A _structure of things_ is not in addition to a _thing_.
 It is not a substrata.

-A _thing of things_ is _the thingness of any thing_.
+A _structure of things_ is _the thingness of any thing_.

-Reading: A _thing of things_ (as defined here) is a _thing of things_ (which provides the construct to define itself), that is a fundamental framework.
+Reading: A _structure of things_ (as defined here) is a _structure of things_ (which provides the construct to define itself), that is a fundamental framework.

 ## Constitution

-A _thing of things_ consists of a _thing of things_.
+A _structure of things_ consists of a _structure of things_.
 (Intended self-reference).

-A _thing of things_ consists of a perceiver (also a _thing of things_).
+A _structure of things_ consists of a perceiver (also a _structure of things_).

 ## Properties

-A _thing of things_ is differentiated perception.
+A _structure of things_ is differentiated perception.
 By the ability to differentiate, we can isolate one thing, recognize it as unique and different from other things.

 Some overall thoughts before starting with individual properties:

-There can not be any thing without the thingness of the _thing of things_.
+There can not be any thing without the thingness of the _structure of things_.

-(These are the properties of any thing, and thus also of the _thing of things_, as seen in that the _thing of things_ itself describes itself using these properties, thus is self-referential, self-organizing)
+(These are the properties of any thing, and thus also of the _structure of things_, as seen in that the _structure of things_ itself describes itself using these properties, thus is self-referential, self-organizing)

 Articulated _thingness_ and inarticulated _thingness_.